cry0genic/Purchaso/README.md

 - [x] 1.
 User authentication.
 Users must be able to register/login to your app.
 Do this using username/password or OAuth.
 - [x] 2.
 Each user must have a profile in which they can add/update data.
 This data can be: Name, Bio, Profile Pic, etc.

-3. Users should be able to add items for sale.
+- [x] 3.
+Users should be able to add items for sale.
 Items must have a photo, a description, and a base price.

 4. Users should be able to place bids on items.
 Bids must have a price which is greater than the base price.
 5. Let the user see a feed on the homepage.
 This feed should include items that are up for sale.
 Note that this should exclude items that have already been sold.
 6. Implement a logic for items to be marked as sold once the seller selects a bid.